Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Templates for Non-Standard pre-BBN Cosmologies

 \section{Templates for Non-Standard pre-BBN Cosmologies}

-In this appendix, we briefly outline how the templates for non-standard pre-BBN cosmologies, introduced in section~\ref{ssec:mod-pre-bbn}, have been constructed.
-Let us start by considering the cases in which there are modifications to the equation of state of the early universe before the onset of radiation domination or the strings are created during an inflationary era.
-In both situations, the spectrum in the fundamental mode is of the form in eq.~(\ref{eq:modomega1}).
-For $f<f_{\rm rd}$, the spectra remains unmodified and thus the standard expression may be used.
+In this appendix, we briefly outline how we have constructed the templates for non-standard pre-BBN cosmologies, introduced in section~\ref{ssec:mod-pre-bbn}.
+Let us start by considering the cases in which there are modifications to the equation of state of the early universe before the onset of radiation domination described in section \ref{subsubsec:eos} (or the strings are created during an inflationary era in section \ref{subsubsec:inflation}).
+In this case, we resort to Model I to develop the templates.
+As shown in~\cite{Cui:2017ufi}, the spectrum in the fundamental mode is of the form in eq.~(\ref{eq:modomega1}).
+As in Appendix~\ref{sec:app_modelI}, we then need to sum over the contributions of all relevant harmonic modes of emission to obtain a complete template for the signal.
+It is straightforward to show that, for $f<f_{\rm rd}$, the spectra is unaffected by the change in the cosmological background and thus the template for model I may be used.
 For $f>f_{\rm rd}$, however, the full SGWB, including all the harmonic modes of emission of loops, is given by